 - Immune compromised

-Patients who don’t meet these criteria can still have a phone consultation with a GP, but as there is no Medicare rebate for this, will be privately billed.
+Patients who don’t meet these criteria can still have a phone consultation with a GP, which will be privately billed and the patient can get their usual medicare rebate back for the consultation.
 For the moment, we have decided to keep this fee to the equivalent of the out of pocket cost for a standard consultation.